Gitano Group Inc.

 Gitano Group Inc. was a company that manufactured jeans.
 They filed for bankruptcy protection in 1994.

 History

-An Israeli immigrant family the Dabahs began the business in the late 1960s, expanded with help from another such family in the early 1970s, and in 1977 added use of the Spanish word Gitano (gypsy).
+An Israeli immigrant family, the Dabahs began the business in the late 1960s, expanded with help from another such family in the early 1970s, and in 1977 added use of the Spanish word Gitano (gypsy) as a brand name.
 Marketing and funding were key; they used Crazy Eddie's stockbroker.